Analysis | Why Mitch McConnell intends to confirm a new Supreme Court justice now, when he wouldn’t in 2016

 Precedent in such a situation is different.
-Until Senate Majority Leader Mitch McConnell (R-Ky.) blocked President Obama’s 2016 pick nine months before the election, this hadn’t been done very often, says Russell Wheeler, an expert on Supreme Court history with the Brookings Institution.
+Until Senate Majority Leader Mitch McConnell (R-Ky.) blocked President Obama’s 2016 pick eight months before the election, this hadn’t been done very often, says Russell Wheeler, an expert on Supreme Court history with the Brookings Institution.

 McConnell was forging his own path, for obvious political reasons.
 It was a gamble that worked.
 President Trump won the election, Republicans kept control of the Senate, and they have since filled two Supreme Court vacancies.